-13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its a "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.
+13. The Chicago Police Department's official policies and customs of failing to discipline, supervise, and control its officers, as well as its "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined terms the "Watts Gang's," "criminal enterprise" and "code of silence" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they ever experienced, participated in, or observed a "code of silence" as they understand that term or engaged in any criminal activity, and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny they ever experienced, participated in, or observed a "code of silence" as they understand that term or engaged in any criminal activity, and therefore deny the allegations in this Paragraph as directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph.

-14. Watts Gang officers arrested Curtis without probable cause, fabricated evidence against him, and framed him for a drug offense for which he was imprisoned for more than one year.
+14. Watts Gang officers arrested plaintiff without probable cause, fabricated evidence, and framed plaintiff for a drug offense.

-ANSWER: The allegations in this Paragraph are premised on the vague and undefined term the "Watts Gang officers," and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they arrested Plaintiff without probable cause, fabricated evidence against him, framed him for drug possession, or otherwise engaged in any alleged misconduct, and therefore deny any remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny they arrested Plaintiff without probable cause, fabricated evidence against him, framed him for drug possession, or otherwise engaged in any alleged misconduct, and therefore deny the allegations in this Paragraph.

-15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated plaintiff's conviction and granted him a Certificate of Innocence.
+15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County vacated plaintiff's conviction and granted plaintiff a certificate of innocence.

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined terms "Watts Gang's" and "criminal enterprise" and are therefore incapable of response.
-To the extent a response is required, Defendants Officers admit, on information and belief, that the Circuit Court of Cook County vacated Plaintiff's conviction and that Plaintiff was granted a certificate of innocence.
-Defendant Officers deny they engaged in any criminal activity or other alleged misconduct and that Plaintiff was innocent, and therefore deny any remaining allegations in this Paragraph.
+ANSWER: Defendants Officers admit, on information and belief, that the Circuit Court of Cook County vacated Plaintiff's conviction and that Plaintiff was granted a certificate of innocence.
+Defendant Officers deny they engaged in any criminal activity or other alleged misconduct and that Plaintiff was innocent, and therefore deny any remaining allegations in this Paragraph directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.

-16. Curtis brings this lawsuit to secure a remedy for his illegal incarceration, which was caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.
+16. Plaintiff brings this lawsuit to secure a remedy for illegal incarceration, illegal restraints on liberty, and other injuries, all of which were caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.